gitpan/Thrall/README.md

 # DESCRIPTION

 Thrall is a standalone HTTP/1.0 server with keep-alive support.
 It uses threads instead pre-forking, so it works correctly on Windows.
+It is pure-Perl implementation which doesn't require any XS package.

 # COMMAND LINE OPTIONS

-In addition to the options supported by [plackup](http://search.cpan.org/perldoc?plackup), Thrall accepts following options(s).
+In addition to the options supported by [plackup](https://metacpan.org/pod/plackup), Thrall accepts following options(s).

 - \--max-workers=\#